Warren “Stylez” Harvey | Facing Facts, acrylic on canvas

 Who is eligible?

-Individual Missouri-resident artists of any medium with online work that they have ownership to license.
+Individual Missouri-resident artists of any medium with online work, accessible via a website, that they have ownership to license.
 (Groups are not eligible.)
 Mediums may include (but are not limited to) visual art, literature, music, video, dance, theater, storytelling, and traditional arts.

 What kind of content on an artist’s website is required?